perusio/filefield-nginx-progress/README.txt

 // $Id:

-The FileField Nginx Progress module expands FileField's javascript upload progress bar to work with the nginx webserver (when compiled with the upload progress module).
+The FileField Nginx Progress module expands the File field's javascript upload progress bar to work with the nginx webserver (when compiled with the upload progress module).